alban-read/M1-MICRO-FORTH/riscish.md

 ```

-SEE displays the words header; and then for high level words, it also looks at the token space the word points at.
+SEE displays the words header; and then for high level words, it also displays the compiled tokens.

 As you can see the decompiler is aimed at displaying the tokens layout in memory, geared towards helping me write and test the compiler, rather than re-creating source code.